camunda/camunda-docs-manual/content/update/minor/71-to-72/was.md

 ## 2. Add the New Camunda Libraries

-Camunda BPM 7.2 ships a new installation approach for the Camunda BPM platform on IBM was.
-The Camunda BPM libraries are now available through a shared library the server administrator has to create.
+Camunda Platform 7.2 ships a new installation approach for the Camunda Platform on IBM was.
+The Camunda Platform libraries are now available through a shared library the server administrator has to create.

 Copy the Camunda core modules from the folder `$WAS_DISTRIBUTION/modules/lib` to a folder that can be referenced from your IBM was installation when you later create the shared library.
 In detail, these are the following artifacts: